bhaptics/haptic-library/samples/tac-sharp-unity/README.md

 * Play feedback effects in C# Script: List of PathPoints

 ```
+var motorCount = 2; // number of motors for PathPoint
 List<PathPoint> pathPoints = new List<PathPoint>
 {
     new PathPoint(x_position, y_position, intensity)
     /* x_position, y_position are floats in
         normalized value (0.0f to 1.0f) beginning from upper left of the device.*/
+    , new PathPoint(x_position, y_position, intensity, motorCount)
 };
 HapticPlayer.Submit("Point", PositionType.Right, pathPoints, duration);
 /* duration is a positive integer in milliseconds */